angular/angular/adev/src/content/tutorials/first-app/steps/01-hello-world/README.md

 In your IDE:

 1. Open `first-app/src/index.html`.
-    Note: This step and the next are only for your local environment!
+    NOTE: This step and the next are only for your local environment!

 1. In `index.html`, replace the `<title>` element with this code to update the title of the app.